Araminta de Clermont: "Before Life", 2009

 Before Life looks at girls from The Cape Flats, (a vast area outlying Cape Town), dressed up for their Matric Dance (South Africa's equivalent of The Prom).
-In this area, still haunted by all the attendant problems of poverty and displaced communities, the night is a seminal moment for most matriculants and their families.
-For many families, the youngster may be the first member of their family ever to have completed school, previous generations having been disadvantaged by the apartheid era education system and economic conditions.
-For others, especially in the cases of more impoverished families, it may primarily be a night of fantasy escapism, a chance to live out their dreams through costume and styling, their first and possibly their last real opportunity to dress up no holds-barred and be the centre of attention.
-Through her use of stage lighting the youngsters against their home backdrops, de Clermont raises questions about whether such hinterlands can be merely backdrops or whether these environments will in fact swallow the youngster back up, once the spotlights have been switched off.

 "A New Beginning", 2010

 A New Beginning focuses on recently initiated young Xhosa and Sotho men living in the townships and shacklands surrounding Cape Town.
-For the majority of these young men, the circumcision ritual is a watershed, an apparent opportunity to start a fresh new way of being.
-For up to 6 months after his time in the bush, a newly initiated man will wear clothing denoting his status as a new man, showing that he has left childhood behind, has gone through the circumcision process (with all the accompanying challenges) and has entered a new phase of life, maturity, and responsibility.
-Subscribing to certain rigorous guidelines, such attire is instantly recognisable within a particular culture.
+For the majority of these young men, the circumcision ritual is a watershed, is regarded as an opportunity to start a new way of adulthood.
+For up to 6 months after his time in the bush, a newly initiated man will wear clothing indicating his status as a new man, showing that he has left childhood behind, has gone through the circumcision process (with all the accompanying challenges) and has entered a new phase of life, maturity, and responsibility.
+Subscribing to certain rigorous guidelines, such attire is recognisable within a particular culture.
 "New" Xhosa men, or Amakrwala, will wear blazers, buttoned up shirts, smart trousers, polished shoes and hats.
 "New" Sotho men, or Makolwane, will wear traditional blankets, hats, and beads.
 This outward demonstration of an inner change is a hugely significant part of the process, and a great source of pride.
 Unknown people will engage with the "new man" on a completely different level than if he were dressed in his normal clothes.
-As these suits demand immediate respect, so too do the men wearing them. de Clermont photographed the men wherever she found them, raising questions about the validity of hope and the concept of a new start, when seen in the context of the individual's surroundings and the infrastructure provided by the government.
+As these suits demand immediate respect, so too do the men wearing them. de Clermont photographed the men wherever she found them, raising questions about the hope and the concept of a new start, when seen in the context of the individual's surroundings and the infrastructure provided by the government.